What is Stochastic RSI (StochRSI)?

 How to Calculate Stochastic RSI

-The first issue of the proposed approach when interpreting the raw historical data is performed to ensure the data is adaptable for further analysis.
+When interpreting raw historical data, the first issue of the proposed approach is performed to ensure the data is adaptable for further analysis.
 The formula for StochRSI is given by:

 - RSI = Current RSI reading

 - Lower RSI = Minimum RSI reading since the last 14 oscillations

 - Max RSI = Maximum RSI reading for the last 14 periods